SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 - Will a teammate's work overwrite any of your own?
 - How do I recover the working version of code the PI broke?

-A centralized workflow, managed by `git`, helps answer these questions.
+Centralized workflows, managed by `git`, helps answer these questions.

 ===

-## Centralized Workflow
+## Project Integrity

 - The **origin** becomes the official up-to-date repo, *even* if your work is a few commits ahead.
-- Diverging projects are easily reintegrated with a **merge** algorithm.
+- Diverging files are easily reintegrated with a **merge** algorithm.
 - The complete project history is available to **checkout**.

 Note, version control works really well with text.
-Non-textual components of your project (e.g. spatial data) need advanced treatment.
+Non-textual components of your project (e.g. large or binary data) need advanced treatment.

 ===

 The first step to collaborative workflows is granting access to the **origin** of your project.
 Introduce yourself to your neighbour, and ask for his/her GitHub username.

 ![]({{ site.baseurl }}/images/repo_collab.png)
 {:.captioned}